Anderson localization of a Rydberg electron

-The experimental realization of this concept involves tradeoffs between the challenges of preparing and manipulating very highly excited atoms and the difficulty of positioning ground state atoms.
-Experimental signatures of the localization length are provided by observable properties such as the photoionization rate or dipole moments of the eigenstates, which will differ dramatically depending on the wave function extent.
+We close with a few comments on the experimental study of the isomorphism between these two systems that we have described here.
+The experimental realization of a Rydberg atom in a designed environment involves tradeoffs between the challenges of preparing and manipulating high Rydberg states and the difficulty of positioning ground state atoms.
+Although a demonstration of Anderson localization as we have strictly defined it here in the thermodynamic limit would require large $\nu$ and many scatterers, we stress that interesting localization effects can already be seen for small numbers of scatterers and moderate $\nu$.
+Experimental signatures of the localization length could be provided by observables properties such as the photoionization rate or dipole moments of the eigenstates.